FaberNa/truelayer/README.md

 • Add a circuit breaker / bulkhead  so FunTranslations failures can’t cascade and overload your app.
 • Add rate limiting  client-side throttling for FunTranslations (since it’s explicitly rate-limited and you already considered caching partly for this reason)
 • Use a distributed cache  (e.g., Redis) instead of in-memory caching to support scalability and persistence across application restarts.
-• Implement monitoring and alerting  to track application health, performance metrics ( like rate error , and error rates)
+• Implement monitoring and alerting  to track application health, performance metrics ( like rate error )
 • Adding security measures  such as API authentication, HTTPS, and input validation to protect against common vulnerabilities.
 • Add secret scanning easily, no keys in repo